 We’ll start with the big one: Nitrogen cycling.
 PNSB assimilate ammonia.
 And nitrite.
 And nitrate.
 Yes, we typed that right.
 They perform both nitrification and denitrification.
 Such has been demonstrated in a simulated aquaculture environment.

-In another study, PNSB were shown to completely remove ammonia concentrations of around 5 ppm in as little as five days!
+In another study, PNSB used in your filtration were shown to completely remove ammonia concentrations of around 5 ppm in as little as five days!
 This is worth mentioning because ammonia is rather toxic to nitrite-oxidizing bacteria (the ones that convert nitrite to nitrate).
 What many aquarium hobbyists are unaware of is that the second part of the nitrification process is hindered if initial ammonia concentrations climb high enough to harm nitrite-oxidizers.
 PNSB help prevent this by suppressing excessively high ammonia levels.
 What is more, during bioload increases (e.g. animal stocking), PNSB lessen the burden on the biofilter, thereby helping to blunt any resulting ammonia or nitrite spikes that might arise.

 The ammonia and nitrite that PNSB metabolize is directly assimilated rather than oxidized to nitrate.
 Thus, PNSB help to maintain low nitrate concentration through interception of ammonia and nitrite (in addition to their direct uptake of nitrate).
 Their overall long-term impact on nitrogen cycle efficiency is considerable in that they carry out nitrification (not just denitrification) in anaerobic zones.
 And, they are fully able to carry out nitrification under bright light—in fact, they love it!